-4D Printing – Definition
+4D Printing – The Technology of the Future

 The introduction of the fourth dimension to the 3D printing technology is termed as “4D Printing”.
 With this new dimension, 3D printed objects possess the capability to change its shape by itself over the influence of external stimuli, such as light, heat, electricity, magnetic field, etc. By integrating the dimension of time, printed objects change their shape dynamically based on the needs and demands of the situation, without any electromechanical parts or moving parts.
 This shape-changing phenomenon of 3D printed objects is based on the material’s ability to transform over time in response to specific stimuli, and it does not require human intervention to aid the process.